Azure/portaldocs/portal-sdk/generated/design-patterns-resource-manage.md

   * Features should be displayed using a borderless card layout that includes an icon, a short description (header), a long description (body), and a call-to-action (CTA) button or a “Learn more” link.
     * CTA buttons should link to resource-menu items and navigate the user to that resource page.
     * Learn more links are used when hyperlinking to documentation or other external resources that live outside of Azure Portal.

+The Get Started design can be used in the first menu "Overview", not in any other menu item.

 <a name="anatomy-overview-page-content-area-behavior-overview-page-content-area-strong-example-properties-content-strong"></a>
 #### <strong> Example: Properties Content </strong>